Five scientists analyzed the article and estimated its overall scientific credibility to be ‘very low’. more about the credibility rating

 These studies do not make this claim.
 Most of them are about regional (not global) temperature variations of the distant past.
 They generally make no claims regarding the causes of global warming over the most recent several decades nor do they make any claims about the amount of warming expected as we continue to increase greenhouse gas concentrations.

-Peter Neff, Postdoctoral research associate, University of Rochester:
+Peter Neff, Assistant Research Professor, University of Minnesota:

 This false statement is based on a list of figures taken completely out of context.
 For instance, No Tricks Zone [the blog Breitbart is using as a source] takes a figure from Markle et al., (2017)1 and assumes the x-axis refers to years before present.
 With this incorrect interpretation, it seems as though ocean temperature anomalies are very low at year 0.
 However, these plots show the result of simulations of idealized Dansgaard-Oeschger or Antarctic Isotope Maximum events in a general circulation model.
 Year 0 is simply the beginning of the simulated event and is not displaying actual modern sea surface temperature data (i.e. year 0 is not today, 0 years before present).